backblaze-b2-samples/b2listen/README.md

 B2_APPLICATION_KEY_ID=004qlekmvpwemrt000000009e
 B2_APPLICATION_KEY=K004JEKEUTGLKEJFKLRJHTKLVCNWURM
 ```

+If you are using B2listen with the Backblaze B2 Event Broker, you will also need to configure an environment variable, `SIGNING_SECRET`, containing the shared signing secret.
+This must be the same as the signing secret in your Event Notifications rule(s).

 Note: do not use quotes in the `.env` file.
 Docker does not recognize quoted variable values, and will include the quotes in the values of the variables.